andreyka/deep-learning/deep-neural-network/THEORY.md

 ## Data Representation

 To train a neural network, we need a dataset.
-This dataset is typically split into a training set and a testing set.
+This dataset is typically split into a training set and a testing sets.
+These sets follow a specific notation:

 *   `X`: The input data, represented as a matrix of shape (`n_x`, `m`).
 *   `Y`: The corresponding labels or true values for the input data, represented as a vector of shape (`1`, `m`).